 Most noticeable of all was the parallax effect caused by the fact that the Cinerama camera was really three cameras, each with its own vanishing point.
 Take this frame from the last scene of How the West Was Won, flying under the Golden Gate Bridge.
 This is taken from the DVD; the join lines have been digitally erased, and the “elbows” in the bridge (quite pronounced in the theater) have been rounded out — but the digital wizards couldn’t do anything about how the three lenses saw the bridge.
 Imagine yourself looking out at a vista: First you look straight ahead; then you take a step to your right and turn your head left; then two steps left and turn your head right.
 You’re looking at the same view each time, but from three ever-so-slightly different places.
 That’s how it was with the Cinerama camera.
 The parallax wasn’t always obvious — especially when you were careening up and down rollercoaster tracks or swooping over Niagara Falls or through Zion Canyon in Utah — but when it was, it was impossible to ignore.

 These were the things, as Cinerama opened in September ’52, that Fred Waller expected eventually to fine-tune.
 Early in 1953, as 20th Century Fox was beginning to beat the drum for CinemaScope, Cinerama announced plans for a single-booth, single-projector system.
-But that may have simply been a blue-sky announcement intended to take some of the wind out of CinemaScope’s sails.
+But that may simply have been a blue-sky announcement intended to take some of the wind out of CinemaScope’s sails.
 In any event, nothing ever came of it, at least not until It’s a Mad, Mad, Mad, Mad World ten years later — which, despite sporting the name, wasn’t Cinerama at all.

 Also, by spring ’53, the Stanley Warner deal was in the works, and was finalized in August.
 Stanley Warner’s penny-wise-and-pound-foolish attitude toward Cinerama in general extended into the area of technical research, and Cinerama Inc., the manufacturing wing of the operation, was forced to eke out what technical improvements it could under the circumstances.
 New camera and projector assemblies were developed for the second feature, Cinerama Holiday